-The aryans who succeeded the Indus Valley people introduced a new civilisation called the “Aryan Civilisation“.
-The history of aryans is known largely through its religious texts “The Vedas”.
-Veda means knowledge and is seen as the best of all knowledgen by the Hindus.
-The vedas are said to have been passed from one generation to the next through verbal transmission and are therefore also known as “Shruti”.
+The Aryans who succeeded the Indus Valley people introduced a new civilisation called the “Vedic Civilisation”.
+The history of Aryans is known largely through its religious texts “The Vedas”.
+Veda means knowledge and is seen as the best of all knowledge by the Hindus.
+The Vedas are said to have been passed from one generation to the next through verbal transmission and are therefore also known as “Shruti”.

 Origin of the Aryans

 There are many theories about the origin of the Aryans.
 The most accepted view is that they lived somewhere to the East of the Alps as believed by the scholars namely max Muller and Dr Thapar.
 According to Dayanand Saraswati, the origin of the Aryans is Tibet.

 After crossing the Hindukush the Aryans entered into India through North-Western passes.
 These early immigrants made the region of Sapta Sindhu their home.
 The main source of information about the Aryans is Rigveda.
 The Rigveda is the oldest religious text in the world it contains 1028 hymns and is divided into 10 Mandalas.
 The tenth mandala contains the four varnas i.e Brahman, Kshatriya, Vaishya and Sudra.

 The nadisukta hymns of the Rigveda mentions of 21 rivers which include Ganga in the East and Kubha on the west.

 Rivers mentioned in the Rigveda:-

 The Vedic age is divided into two parts 1) Rig Vedic Age, 2) Later Vedic Age.
 The life and civilisation that are described in the Rigveda are called Rig Vedic Civilisation.

 - The basis of the political and social organisation of the Rigvedic people was the patriarchal family.